 This site represents Sausalito Beautiful’s first Neighborhood Beautification Project.
 Many of our prior projects such as Bridgeway Boulevard medians had larger-scale impacts and involved much more resources.
 For this pocket park, the surrounding neighbors provided project management, generous financial support, and landscape improvements.
 Sausalito Beautiful served as liaison to the City and offered a matching grant.

 Restoration of the landmark’s stonework was accomplished by San Francisco historic preservation artisan Manuel Palos while landscape improvements were handled through the generosity of nearby neighbors.
 Members of the City’s Department of Public Works and Parks and Recreation staff were indispensable in project completion, another example the successful partnership enjoyed by Sausalito Beautiful and the City.
-Ongoing maintenance remains the responsibility of Friends of Poet’s Corner and the City’s maintenance staff.
+Ongoing maintenance of the landscape improvements remains the responsibility of the City’s landscaping crew, assisted by Adopt-a-Park volunteers.

 The pocket park honors Daniel O’Connell (1849 – 23 January 1899), an Irish writer and poet who lived in Sausalito and worked for the San Francisco Chronicle in the late 1800’s.
 O’Connell originally came to California in 1868 at the age of 19.
 He lived on the first block of Cazneau Street, a few blocks up the hill from the new Fire and Police buildings, with his wife and seven children.
 From all accounts he was both a respected writer and a likable guy.